HEALTHCARE SECURITY FORUM: A HIMSS EVENT

 In this opening state-of-the-industry discussion, our panel of seasoned healthcare security veterans survey the threat landscape and explain what they are doing to counter hackers.
 They’ll also discuss their top initiatives for the coming year.

-Lacey will share what he’s doing in these three key areas and what’s producing the best results.
+Bowden will share what he’s doing in these three key areas and what’s producing the best results.